mhcheng1/Meng-Hsin_Cheng/Spotify-Project/README.md

 #### Link: https://mhcheng-spotifyapp.netlify.app/ <br><br>

 ## Features <br>
-This web application is built with ReactJS/Express/Node/MySQL for Spotify Users. <br>
+This web application is built with ReactJS/Express/Node/MySQL <br>
+User will be redirected to Spotify OAuth page for login <br>

 Analyzes the user's profile and present the following graphs:
 * A tree map of the user's favorite genres